-- Trim each strip so it is about 1 inch shorter than the colour before it.
+- Trim each colour so it's about 1 inch shorter than the colour before it.
 Red: 9 inches (full length), Orange: 8 inches, Yellow: 7 inches, Green: 6 inches, Blue: 5 inches, Purple: 4 inches.

-- Place the strips of paper in the order of the rainbow, one on top of the other, lining them up on one end.
-Staple through all 6 strips, about a 1/4 inch from the end.
+- Place the strips of paper in the order of the rainbow, one on top of the other.
+Line up the ends of the strips on one side then staple through all 6 strips, about a 1/4 inch from the end.

 Our book Low-Mess Crafts for Kids is loaded with 72 fun and simple craft ideas for kids!
 The projects are fun, easy and most importantly low-mess, so the clean up is simple!